autogluon/autogluon/docs/tutorials/image_prediction/dataset.md

 ## Load an image directory

 It's pretty common that sometimes you only have a folder of images, organized by the category names.
 Recursively loop through images is tedious.
-You can use `ImagePredictor.Dataset.from_folders` or `ImagePredictor.Dataset.from_folder` to avoid implementing recursive search.
+You can use `ImageDataset.from_folders` or `ImageDataset.from_folder` to avoid implementing recursive search.

 The difference between `from_folders` and `from_folder` is the targeting folder structure.
 If you have a folder with splits, e.g., `train`, `test`, like: